Polonium: Isotopes

+There are 42 known isotopes of polonium (84Po), all radioactive, stretching from 186Po to 227Po.
+The isotopes 210 through 218 occur naturally in the four principal decay chains; of these, 210Po with a half-life of 138.376 days has the longest half-life and is, therefore, the most abundant by mass.
+It is also the most easily synthesized isotope, by neutron capture on natural bismuth, and so by far the most abundant artificial isotope as well.

+Two other isotopes have longer lives: 209Po with a half-life of 124 years and 208Po with a half-life of 2.898 years.
+Both are made by using a cyclotron to bombard bismuth with protons.

 History

 Tentatively called "radium F", polonium was discovered by Marie and Pierre Curie in July 1898, and was named after Marie Curie's native land of Poland (Polonia).
 Poland at the time was under Russian, German, and Austro-Hungarian partition, and did not exist as an independent country.
 It was Curie's hope that naming the element after her native land would publicize its lack of independence.
 Polonium may be the first element named to highlight a political controversy.

 This element was the first one discovered by the Curies while they were investigating the cause of pitchblende radioactivity.
 Pitchblende, after removal of the radioactive elements uranium and thorium, was more radioactive than the uranium and thorium combined.
 This spurred the Curies to search for additional radioactive elements.
 They first separated out polonium from pitchblende in July 1898, and five months later, also isolated radium.
 German scientist Willy Marckwald successfully isolated 3 milligrams of polonium in 1902, though at the time he believed it was a new element, which he dubbed "radio-tellurium", and it was not until 1905 that it was demonstrated to be the same as polonium.

 In the United States, polonium was produced as part of the Manhattan Project's Dayton Project during World War II.
 Polonium and beryllium were the key ingredients of the 'Urchin' initiator at the center of the bomb's spherical pit.
 'Urchin' initiated the nuclear chain reaction at the moment of prompt-criticality to ensure that the weapon did not fizzle.
 'Urchin' was used in early U.S. weapons; subsequent U.S. weapons utilized a pulse neutron generator for the same purpose.

 Much of the basic physics of polonium was classified until after the war.
-The fact that it was used as an initiator was classified until the 1960s.
+The fact that a polonium-beryllium (Po-Be) initiator was used in the gun-type nuclear weapons was classified until the 1960s.

 The Atomic Energy Commission and the Manhattan Project funded human experiments using polonium on five people at the University of Rochester between 1943 and 1947.
 The people were administered between 9 and 22 μCi of polonium to study its excretion.